Title – The Polymer Clay Cookbook

 With minimal tools, a few blocks of polymer clay and some jewelry findings one could create a very attractive range of pieces that would make fantastic gifts or sell well at craft fairs or for fund raising.

-This link – The Polymer Clay Cookbook leads to the item on Amazon.co.uk.
-If you purchase it from this link then I would get a small commission from Amazon for sending custom their way.
+These links lead to Polymer Clay Cookbook on Amazon.com (left) and Amazon.co.uk (right(.
+If you purchase from these links then I would get a small commission from Amazon for sending custom their way.
 At no extra cost to yourself.
 Thank you.